(keep reading to learn what happened)

 Gordon also finds yellow mayonnaise that expired three years ago.

 There’s also moldy and rotten food, and raw meat being stored next to cooked meat.

 Gordon demands the owners and the staff to clean the freezer that night, and I absolutely agree with Gordon.

 Overnight, Gordon‘s team transformed the restaurant by changing the décor to a more modern dining room.

 He had the walls brightened and made the décor less busy by giving the restaurant lots of space.

-Gordon also changed the menu, reducing it from 100 items to 22 items, and giving it a more modern twist.
+Gordon Ramsay also changed the menu, reducing it from 100 items to 22 items, and giving it a more modern twist.